 In general, MBA for Executive students graduate after 19 months, which is five consecutive semesters in the program.
-Students have a maximum of four years to complete the degree starting from the semester they enter the program.
+Students have a maximum of five years to complete the degree starting from the semester they enter the program.
 In order to modify a graduation date, a student must contact the Program Office as soon as possible.

 Students must take all of their exams at their scheduled day and time.
 Alternate arrangements will be approved by the Program Office only in extenuating circumstances, such as illness or family emergency.
 Students must contact the Program Office immediately in such circumstances so that arrangements can be made for the make-up exams.

 The Disabled Student's Program (DSP) at UC Berkeley empowers students with disabilities to realize their academic and personal potential by facilitating equal access and coordinating reasonable accommodations and support services for eligible students.
 This approach is consistent with the spirit of the Americans with Disabilities Act and emphasizes student ability and independence.
 Students seeking reasonable accommodations or support services from ODS and DSP, especially in regard to exam timing and other academic issues, are required to register with both offices well before the start of every term.

 Please register with DSP at UC Berkeley through this link http://dsp.berkeley.edu/index.html.